 The integrated infotainment system runs on Android Automotive with the Pleos app store, allowing vehicle function control and customisation.
 The open-source AddGear platform enables easy installation of work tools and accessories inside the cabin or on the roof.

-Start of Production and PBV Expansion Plans
+PBV Production Launch and Expansion Plans

 These vehicles exemplify Kia’s long-term strategy to make PBVs a core driver of sustainable growth, building a flexible, innovative mobility ecosystem centred on real customer needs and powered by software innovation.